urbit/urbit.org-reloaded/content/using/id/overview.md

 second.
 This is equivalent to reading out a newspaper headline to prove a message was recorded after a given day.

-However, the problem of proving one message was sent before any later ones inverts the problem.
+The problem of proving that one message was sent before any later ones inverts the problem.
 You can solve this with newspapers by placing the message in the text of the newspaper.
-However, while reading a newspaper requires no central party, writing one does.
+While reading a newspaper requires no central party, writing one does.
 For a long time, this sort of message was always handled by a central party.
 SSL revocations are managed by a few central parties.
 When you buy property, it's not sufficient to have the previous owner